 If you need immediate assistance in a family violence situation, call the police on 000 anytime.
-They A document that sets out what a person wants to happen to their money and other property after they die. attend and provide advice and assistance.
+They will attend and provide advice and assistance.

 What the police can do

 It is important to insist that the police take a formal statement of complaint.
-If it is an emergency, the police may issue a family violence safety notice that can include an exclusion condition, and they can detain a person to allow you time to apply for an A court order that prohibits a person harming or harassing another person.
-See also family violence intervention order;personal safety intervention order..
+If it is an emergency, the police may issue a family violence safety notice that can include an exclusion condition, and they can detain a person to allow you time to apply for an intervention order.

 All police stations have access to a family violence adviser, and there is a family violence liaison officer at all 24-hour police stations.
 There are also 21 family violence units across Victoria.

-Police officers can (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. a family violence A person who commits a crime.
-See also offender. with criminal charges.
+Police officers can charge a family violence perpetrator with criminal charges.
 If there is an existing safety notice or intervention order, the police can charge the perpetrator with breach of that notice or order.